BU-Students/BUARO-Content-Management-System/README.md

 - `/vendor` folder - this is where third-party libraries and frameworks used in our system are placed

 ## Things to re-check and fix before proceeding on improving the existing codebase
-- In the process of re-organizing the file structure, where there any path errors encountered with regards to the module you're developing?
+- In the process of re-organizing the file structure, were there any path errors encountered with regards to the module you're developing?
 If so, please prioritize fixing it.
 - Make sure the databse structure on your local machine is updated.
 (The current database's `.sql` file is provided.)

 *NOTE: On the same directory level as `/admin`, `/data`, and `/main`, there's another directory named `/vendor` and should supossedly contain the following sub-directories:*